-Course offerings will be published in schedules distributed prior to registration each quarter.
+Course offerings will be published on the college's website prior to registration each semester.
 The college reserves the right to cancel a course due to low enrollment.

 Prerequisite: A class which students must successfully complete before enrolling in the class that requires the prerequisite.